enthusiastick/unkindness/README.md

 --- | ---
 Grackle | Each night, you or one of your Townsfolk neighbors become drunk until tomorrow night. [-1 Outsider] Junco | If you are executed, tonight you are woken to choose a player: if good, they die.
-Mallard | Each night, if no player said ‘quack’ today, a player might die.
+Mallard | Each night, if no Townsfolk said ‘quack’ today, a player might die.
+If you are \"mad\" about being the Mallard, someone might be executed.
 Osprey | A player might die at any time.

 ### Minion